 2. What about all the research that says Kegels work?

 I am assuming that most people who say "the research shows that kegels work" are people who have actually not looked at the research beyond the abstract or know the difference between what the research finds (the numbers and measurements) and what the researcher extrapolates (their thoughts on what those numbers and measurements mean).
 There is actually very little research showing the long-term ability for a PF "strengthening" program to continue to keep women from surgery.
-(And FYI, having the surgery doesn't seem to keep you from needing more surgeries either, so there. ) Research that shows "kegels work" typically show that kegels done under the supervision of someone (with something possibly inserted into your vagina) register an electrical or mechanical measurement.
-Which is different than they have kept someone from needing surgery over a lifetime.
+(And FYI, having the surgery doesn't seem to keep you from needing more surgeries either, so there.)
+Research that shows "Kegels work" typically show that Kegels in a particular scenario, e.g. those done under the supervision of someone (maybe using an insertable device) can teach someone to be able to squeeze well.
+Which is different than other ways "Kegels work", in that doing them has long-term success, by providing the squeezer improved quality of life (being able to do more things) or saving a surgery in this area.

 What a statistically larger number of people experience is a short-term (and I'm talking years) positive experience, that, over time begins to decrease.
-The positive benefits decrease because the Pelvic Floor cannot, like any muscle in the body, contract indefinitely.
-For long term PF function (which means continuous force generation) eccentric (muscle lengthening) function is needed, which requires the muscles on the other side of the sacrum to be working at the same rate that the PF is working.
+The positive benefits decrease because the Pelvic Floor cannot, like any muscles in the body, contract indefinitely.
+For long term PF function (which requires regular, varied force generation), eccentric (muscle lengthening) function is needed, which requires the muscles on the other side of the sacrum to be working at the same rate that the PF is working.

 3. What is a Kegel, actually?

-As a scientist, this is another bee in my bonnet.
-The research conducted to PF muscle training will use different protocols (aka definitions) for the Kegel.
+This is one thing those looking at research should know--different papers use different definitions.
+Thus PF muscle training will use different protocols (aka definitions) for the Kegel.
 Some use devices.
 Some use long holds.
 Some use flicks.
 Or flickers (which is flashing the lights as you rapidly clench and unclench your PF.
 Just kidding.)
 Some teach the relaxation portion.
 Some don't.
 Some say do it using a trigger, like a stop-light.
 Other evidence shows that using a stop sign (or a shower situation or stopping and then releasing your urine stream) creates an incorrect neurological dependence on these items, interfering with the natural motor programming.
 Who knows if the method by which you are executing a Kegel (that your doctor or midwife or best friend or latest issue of Fitness Magazine describes) was even the method researched for health benefits?
 The whole science/research thing has become extremely (and ironically) subjective and has resulted in poor exercise prescription.

 4. Why do Kegels work for some people and not for others?

 PFD is absolutely multi-factorial, meaning there are a lot of things that happen to result in the situation at hand.
-To increase your short-term PF strength benefits, you probably received in-depth instruction and followed a correct, well-thought out protocol (like the KQ has done).
-The person for whom it works is also someone who did not have excessive PF displacement during labor, may have paid more attention to alignment and movement (exercise) before they had an issue, and isn't a runner (A shortened PF cannot handle the excessive G-forces from the impact.
-Pelvic floor length may be your salvation!)
+To maximize your short-term PF strength benefits, you should receive in-depth instruction and follow a correct, well-thought out protocol (like the KQ has created).
+The person for whom it works might not have had excessive PF displacement during labor, or might have been an exerciser or more body-aware before they had an issue.
+It could be that some pelvic floor issues aren't movement-related at all, but include biochemical or psychological elements that need to be addressed.

 5. Is there any time a Kegel is a good thing to do?